 Friday, December 23

 The pub was open when I arrived a bit before eleven.
-My parents knew something was up so they volunteered to go to the top of a skyscraper, the Empire State Building, on their own.
+My parents knew something was up so they volunteered to go to the top of the Empire State Building on their own.
 When the bartender at the pub asked if she could help me, I said I was looking for Kaitlin and then I saw her.
 She smiled and waved, and headed my way.

 “Mmm.
 What a surprise.”
 She was not a good liar.
 “About how I walked away yesterday.
 Sorry.
 I was harsh.
 Let’s sit,” and we again sat at a small table near the bar.
-I told her that it was too much, the Christmas invitation.
+I told her that the Christmas invitation was too much.